Aravin/js-classified/client/README.md

 PUBLIC_AUTH0_DOMAIN=your-auth0-domain.auth0.com  # Your Auth0 domain (e.g., your-tenant.auth0.com)
 PUBLIC_AUTH0_CLIENT_ID=your-auth0-client-id       # Your Auth0 application client ID
-PUBLIC_AUTH0_CALLBACK_URL=http://localhost:5173  # The URL where Auth0 should redirect after authentication
+PUBLIC_AUTH0_CALLBACK_URL=http://localhost:5173  # The URL where Auth0 should redirect after authentication PUBLIC_AUTH0_AUDIENCE=https://api.yourdomain.com  # Auth0 API identifier (required for JWT tokens to authenticate with backend API)
 ```

+**Important:** The `PUBLIC_AUTH0_AUDIENCE` must match the API identifier configured in your Auth0 dashboard.
+This is required to get JWT tokens instead of opaque tokens, which are needed for backend API authentication.

 ### Optional Variables (with defaults)